badetitou/badetitou.github.io/research/_posts/2018-02-27-SmartTestStrategies.md

 This second proxy will,

-- Add a relation between the futur executed method and the test
+- Add a relation between the future executed method and the test
 - Add the same proxy before all call in the AST of the method

 Before installing a proxy, the finder checks that it doesn't have done the